Access our quick product overview videos

 See it in Action

-Part of the problem was that adopting IFRS 16 and FASB ASC 842 for real estate leases and other leased assets was a new challenge; every company was working through the process for the first time and had little idea what to expect.
+Part of the problem a few years ago was that adopting IFRS 16 and FASB ASC 842 for real estate leases and other leased assets was a new challenge; every company was working through the process for the first time and had little idea what to expect.

 Thinking about these larger goals as you begin to plan for your compliance project will impact what data you collect, the team you put together, and the tools you select.